Court Filing Suggests Prosecutors May Be Preparing Charges Against Julian Assange

 The exile

 Long a thorn in the side of the U.S. government, Assange has spent years hunkered down in the Ecuadorian embassy in London fearing extradition.
+International diplomatic customs meant that British authorities do not want to venture into the embassy, creating what continues to be a haven from arrest.

-The lengthy stay was meant to dodge a onetime rape investigation in Sweden — but Assange also has worried about prosecution in the United States.
+The stay originally was meant to dodge a onetime rape investigation in Sweden — but Assange also has worried about prosecution in the United States.

 Assange first grabbed international attention when WikiLeaks began releasing troves of classified documents about a decade ago.